 Queenslanders making money from everyday inventions

 Brad McCarthy almost lost his bogged four-wheel drive vehicle to the incoming tide on a secluded beach.
-He developed the MAXTRAX which is a lightweight, strong and durable product that makes vehicle recovery a safe, simple, one-person task.
+He developed the MAXTRAX, a lightweight, strong and durable product that makes vehicle recovery a safe, simple, one-person task.
 Patents protect the critical features of the product, whereas trade marks protect the distinctive brand name MAXTRAX and the colour ORANGE.
 The product is now widely available around Australia and in over 30 countries.

 Robert Battle noticed that live powerlines can become loose owing to poorly secured connecters, resulting in electrocution and even death.
-He developed the C-indicator so that linesman can readily see an unsafe connection.
+He developed the C-indicator so that linesmen can readily see an unsafe connection.
 Patents put a swift end to copying and competitors must instead compete with more expensive and less elegant solutions.
 The C-indicator has grown to become one of the greatest selling items of its class and is a common sight beneath new power pole installations all over the country.

 Andrew Smith and Robert Ayala were sick of flies ruining a perfectly good barbeque.
 They invented ShooAway which is a simple tabletop propeller with reflective blades that repels the insects.
 Patents protect this simple although effective invention.
-The product is now widely distributed by major Australian retailers is bringing an end to the Aussie salute.
+The product is now widely distributed by major Australian retailers and is bringing an end to the Aussie salute.